Zzh-tju/ultralytics-YOLOv3-Cluster-NMS/README.md

 # Ultralytics-YOLOv3-Cluster-NMS
-Cluster-NMS into YOLOv3 Pytorch
+## Cluster-NMS into YOLOv3 Pytorch

-This is the code for our papers:
+This is the code for our paper:
  - [Enhancing Geometric Factors into Model Learning and Inference for Object Detection and Instance Segmentation](https://arxiv.org/abs/1904.02689)

 ```